-6. Can funds be used to expand existing programs?
+8. Can funds be used to expand existing programs?

 CHRC grant funding may be used to expand existing programs.
 Applicants should be aware that the CHRC staff will work closely with the Maryland Department of Health (MDH) and the Health Services Cost Review Commission (HSCRC) to be ensure that CHRC funding does not duplicate or supplant MDH funding or funding through hospital rates authorized by the HSCRC.
+Applicants seeking funding to expand existing programs should be very clear and explicit how the requested CHRC grant funding will expand (not simply continue) existing programming.

-7. Is the Commission willing to support projects submitted by hospitals as the lead applicant?
+9. Is the Commission willing to support projects submitted by hospitals as the lead applicant?

-The CHRC will consider grant applications from hospitals; however, these grant applications should demonstrate that CHRC grant funding is the best source of funding for the project, and the envisioned project cannot be funded by other sources, i.e., HSCRC Implementation grants or hospital community-based dollars.
+The CHRC will consider grant applications from hospitals, provided the hospital qualifies as a community health resource; however, these grant applications should demonstrate that CHRC grant funding is the best source of funding for the project, and the envisioned project cannot be funded by other sources, i.e., funding made available by the HSCRC, or the hospital community benefit dollars.

-8. How would the Commission respond to two independent applications from sources offering complementary services in the same geographic area?
+10. How would the Commission respond to two independent applications from sources offering complementary services in the same geographic area?